 Now you can head for the fruit section and fill up on desert.
 I will usually choose a piece of cake to go with some strawberries.
 Mmmm.
 Perfect way to spend time with friends or family and eat with NO guilt.
 By loving your body, you will be around for many family events to come!
 We can go to Golden Corral, Ryan’s or any other buffet.
 The choice is yours!

 Want to see the low down on low sodium for Fast Food?
 Check out this easy list that won’t leave you standing in line counting salt grams!
 Low Sodium Drive Thru made easy.

 Eating out with liver disease felt like it was hardly worth the trouble most of the time.
-You probably carry a lot of healthy snacks with you just like I do.
 But you know me, where there’s a will, there’s a way!
 So I hope this look at how dining out with high blood pressure, liver disease from NASH, fatty liver, hep c or cirrhosis give you the info you need to make good choices.

 Dear friends, don’t forget that I am just a woman who survived over 30 years of a silent liver disease who is extending her life through nutrition.
 I am struggling to meet the demands of eating well and staying healthy.
 I do love sharing what I have learned about dining out and finding the Best Restaurants for Low Sodium.
 It has saved my life with hep c and cirrhosis.
 It can benefit your body too – no matter what your health condition.